lmbarros/romualdo-language/doc/instruction-set.md

 * **Signed 32-bit integer.** The operand is a 32-bit signed integer, stored in little-endian byte order, encoded in two's complement.

+### Calling convention

+When a function (the caller) calls another function (the callee), what happens is the following.

+1. The caller pushes into the stack the function object representing the callee.
+2. The caller pushes into the stack any arguments required by the callee.
+The arguments are pushed in the same order they appear in the callee function declaration.
+(In other words, push the first argument first, then the second one, and so on.)
+If the callee doesn't take any arguments, this step is a no-op.
+3. The caller executes the `CALL` instruction.
+This passes the control to the callee.
+4. The callee does it's stuff.
+The VM will set the callee's stack such that index 0 will contain the function object representing the callee, index 1 will contain the first argument, index 2 the second argument and so on.
+5. Before returning, the callee pops all arguments and the function object representing itself from the stack.
+6. The callee executes the `RETURN` instruction.
+This passes the control back to the caller.

+This not something enforced by the virtual machine (VM) itself but rather, as the name implies, a convention.
+I'd say that it's generally a good idea to follow it, though.
+Don't try to outsmart the VM.

+TODO: What about return values?

+TODO: Eventually this will also be used to call Passages, which is the same as a function from the perspective of the VM.
+Maybe here I should call them something more generic, like "procedure"?

 ## The Instructions

 Instructions are listed in alphabetical order.